Skip to content

 get_nearest_playgrounds(lat, lon)

 Returns the nearest playgrounds to a WGS84 point, ordered by distance ascending.
 Used by the NearbyPlaygrounds component.
-Returns an empty array when apiBaseUrl is empty (Overpass/dev mode).
+Returns an empty array when apiBaseUrl is empty (Overpass fallback, used in local frontend dev without a database).

 Parameters